-Although Waipio lies outside of the study area, the regression equations are all the information that is available to estimate natural streamflow at ungaged locations in Waipio hydrologic unit.
-The regression equations were applied at two selected ungaged sites: 1) the Waipio Stream at mouth station is located near the outlet of the stream, at an elevation of 11 feet; 2) the Waipio Stream at Hana Hwy is in the middle reach of Waipio.
-The Waipio hydrologic unit was not included in the original study, and most of the basin characteristics fall outside the limits of the variables utilized by Gingerich (2005).
-However, it is the best information available to estimate median and low flow values for total flow and baseflow.
+Although Nailiilihaele lies outside of the study area, the regression equations are all the information that is available to estimate natural streamflow at ungaged locations in Nailiilihaele hydrologic unit.
+The regression equations were applied at three formerly gaged sites and three selected ungaged sites: 1) the Nailiilihaele at mouth station is located near the outlet of the stream, at an elevation of 115 feet; 2) the Nailiilihaele at Hana Hwy is in the middle reach of Nailiilihaele at 662 feet elevation; 3) Nailiilihaele at USGS 16570000 is at the former USGS station at 1225 feet in elevation; 5) Papaaea at Reservoir is at an elevation of 717 feet before the confluence with Nailiilihaele Stream.
+While the Nailiilihaele was not included in the original study, the basin characteristics generally fall within the limits of the variables utilized by Gingerich (2005) and can be used to estimate median and low flow values for total flow and baseflow.

-The regression analysis was evaluated to make sure that the general assumptions were met for each watershed: (1) the equation adequately describes the relation between the dependent and independent variables; (2) the mean residual error is close to zero; (3) the variance of residual error is constant and independent of input variables; (4) values of the residual error are normally distributed; (5) values of the residual error are independent of each other; (6) all independent variables selected are statistically significant at $\alpha = 0.05$); (7) independent variables are not correlated; and (8) the signs and magnitudes of the coefficients determined for the significant, independent variables are hydrologically reasonable (Fontaine et al. 1992).
+The regression analysis was evaluated to make sure that the general assumptions were met for each watershed: (1) the equation adequately describes the relation between the dependent and independent variables; (2) the mean residual error is close to zero; (3) the variance of residual error is constant and independent of input variables; (4) values of the residual error are normally distributed; (5) values of the residual error are independent of each other; (6) all independent variables selected are statistically significant at $\alpha = 0.05$; (7) independent variables are not correlated; and (8) the signs and magnitudes of the coefficients determined for the significant, independent variables are hydrologically reasonable (Fontaine et al. 1992).
 All streamflow and basin characteristics were log-transformed to satisfy the normality assumption.
 Due to correlation, certain basin characteristics were eliminated and a variableselection algorithm was applie dot the remaining independent variables to aid in determining which combination of variables provides the best estimates of stream flow values.
 The final models were selected based on: (1) Mallow's Cp statistic; (2) the proportion of total variation explained, R^2 ; (3) the standard error of the estimates, SE; (4) the probability of significance for an independent variable, p; (5) that p had to be less than 5 percent for each independent variable to be included.
 The retransformed regression equations are bias in that they predict the median rather than the mean response of the dependent variable.
 To adjust, a bias-correction factor (BCF) was applied to the retransformed b_0 coefficient.
-The final regression equations are provided in Table 3-2.
+The final regression equations are provided in Table 3-4.